-You can also use an online news reader such as MyYahoo or Google Reader.
+You can also use an online news reader such as MyYahoo or Windows Live.
 Firefox allows you to add feeds to some of these services automatically.
 To do so, use Firefox's Tools menu, select Options and select Feeds menu.

 Why Would Ordinary Web Users Like RSS?